Check out my custom vibration dampener

 The Hypercourt Supreme takes advantage of K-Swiss’ Surge 7.0 to provide lightweight cushioning throughout the midsole and incorporates a mid-foot shank to help cut down on twisting, which increases the shoe’s stability.

-Finally, the shoe’s upper offers plenty of ventilation, as you’d expect in lightweight tennis footwear.
+Finally, the shoe’s upper offers plenty of ventilation, as is common with lightweight footwear.
 However, the shoe doesn’t skimp on durability by covering it with its DuraWrap Flex technology, which also helps improve its stability.

-Add to that a molded bootie construction for maximum comfort and support, and the K-Swiss Hypercourt Supreme is a worthy contender for the best lightweight tennis shoe.
+Add to that a molded bootie construction for maximum comfort and support, and the K-Swiss Hypercourt Supreme is a worthy contender for the best featherweight shoe.

 Specs